patrickloeber/blogposts-pythonengineer/README.md

-# blogposts-pythonengineer"
+# Articles for python-engineer.com

-Repo with articles for the python-engineer.com website
+Repo with articles for the python-engineer.com website.

+New authors are welcome!
+Please read the contribution guide and instructions below in oreder to get started.

+## Author contributions

+All contributors are credited in the authors page ([https://www.python-engineer.com/authors/](https://www.python-engineer.com/authors/)) and get a dedicated page, e.g. [https://www.python-engineer.com/authors/patrick/](https://www.python-engineer.com/authors/patrick/).

+## Contribution Guide

+You can find possible topics on the [Issues](https://github.com/python-engineer/blogposts-pythonengineer/issues) page.
+You can take an existing one or suggest your own topic by opening a new issue.

+Once the article is written, open a new Pull Request for it.

 ## Instructions

+Articles are written in [Markdown format](https://docs.github.com/en/github/writing-on-github/).
-An example markdown file is [2021-07-21-python-for-loops.md](2021-07-21-python-for-loops.md)
+An example markdown file is [2021-07-21-python-for-loops.md](Content/blog/2021-07-21-python-for-loops.md).

-## File name
+## File name and folder
 Use a name in the following format:

 ```
 YYYY-MM-DD-some-topic-name.md
 ```

+If not specified otherwise, articles should be created in the folder [Content/blog](Content/blog).

 ## Markdown Front Matter
 Markdown frontmatter must have these fields.